 Architectural firm DIALOG, as part of a design build team with Ledcor and Lundholm Associates, brought this new vision of RAM to life.
 An integrated team of award-winning architects, interior designers, landscape architects and structural, mechanical and electrical engineers were tasked with creating a memorable and identifiable focal point in the downtown Edmonton Arts District, that is equal parts sustainable and functional and harmonious.

-The $375.5 million downtown facility is an impressive, soaring structure made up of several sections — the natural history hall, the human history hall, the beloved bug gallery from the original museum, an interactive children’s gallery, expansive galleries for internationally touring features, and an area called “The Museum Zone” which you can see the curators at work.
+The $375.5 million downtown facility is an impressive, soaring structure made up of several sections — the natural history hall, the human history hall, the beloved bug gallery from the original museum, an interactive children’s gallery, expansive galleries for internationally touring features, and an area called “The Museum Zone” in which you can see the curators at work.
 The result has doubled the museum’s floor space compared to the existing building, with more than 82,000 sq. ft. of exhibition space.
 And after a years’ long wait, more than 24,000 people visited the opening of the new Royal Alberta Museum in October 2018.

 DIALOG carefully considered every decision that went into this massive undertaking, including the environmental impact, as one of the many important goals of this build was to be LEED® Silver certified.
 A goal they actually exceeded — they achieved LEED® Gold certification — in part thanks to the low environmental impact in the quarrying and production of Indiana limestone, the stone featured on the striking exterior of the building.